Meet Our program director, TAYLOR SIDZYIK!

-Ryan Guthridge currently serves as our Program Director or as we like to call our “Head” Coach.
-Ryan has been involved with The First Tee since 2011, beginning as a volunteer at the Greater Seattle chapter and then later working with youth at the Greater Austin chapter before moving to Omaha in 2015.
-Ryan earned a Bachelor degree from the University of North Dakota and a Master degree from the University of Texas at Dallas.
-He is passionate about delivering educational programming to junior golfers and considers it a privilege to work with all of the participating youth!
+Coach Taylor Sidzyik currently serves as our Program Director, or as we like to call our “Head” Coach.
+Taylor has been involved with The First Tee since 2018, but experience teaching the game goes back even further.
+A graduate of the University of Nebraska-Omaha, Taylor played on the golf team from 2011-2015, and ranks third all-time with 105 career rounds played.
+Taylor graduated from UNO in 2015 with a degree in multi-disciplinary studies, and now serves as Assistant Coach for the Men’s and Women’s Golf Teams at UNO.
+He is passionate about delivering educational programming to junior golfers and considers it a privilege to work with all of the participating youth

 Upon registering in The First Tee Program, students begin working toward successfully completing The First Tee Golf and Life Skills Curriculum.
 The First Tee Curriculum is nationally acclaimed and based on a progressive model that takes participants through 5 certification levels: PLAYer, PAR, BIRDIE, EAGLE, and ACE.
 The length of time needed to advance from one level to the next will vary from student to student.
 It is not a race, but a journey, ensuring that each student receives the necessary tools to have a fun and rewarding life on and off the golf course.
 Participants are required to attend courses and successfully complete all of the golf and life skill requirements within each level.
 Before graduating to the next level of the program, they must also meet minimum age requirements.

-Par: (required minimum age 9) – Focuses on interpersonal communications and self-managment skills.
+Par: (required minimum age 9) – Focuses on interpersonal communications and self-management skills.

 Birdie: (recommended minimum age 11) – Emphasizes goal setting.